sourovsharma/beginners-luck-/README.md

 # beginners-luck-
-walking the path to become the forefather of AI
+walking the path to becomeing the forefather of AI